shadrachdoc/Helm-phpdeploy/README.md

 Description of files:

 dockerfile: This is the Docker configuration that can be used to build the container image for the application.
 This docker runs service on port 80.
-Since port 80 is default port, non-root users cannot use port 80.
-Hence `$ setcap CAP_NET_BIND_SERVICE=+eip /usr/local/bin/ruby ` command is being used in dockerfile to make use of port 80.
+Since port 80 is default port.

 deployment.yaml : This YAML configuration is to create Kubernetes deployment using the container image created by the dockerfile.
 The deployment defines a replica set of 2 pods and exposes port 80 to access the application.